mxagar/detection_segmentation_pytorch/README.md

 - There are 100+ layers!
   - Most of the layers are convolutions: 3x3, 1x1; number of filters vary: 32 - 1024 and pooling is applied every 2-3 convolutions.
   - There are shortcut and routing layers, too.

+The examples contain also some other improved YOLO versions.

 ### Metrics